lmu-osc/organization-backup/README.md

 The code in this repo is intended to hit the GitHub API for all of our organization repos so that we can create backups of all of the code, pull requests, issues, and related metadata for all of our repos.
 This is mostly a worst-case, disaster back-up in case someone were to e.g. get access to our organization and delete all of the content online.
 Then, we would have local back-ups of our content also available.

 The main script for this is `backup_all_repos.R`.
-It is intended to be run once a month to keep the back-ups up-to-date.
+It is intended to be run once a week (Sunday) to keep the back-ups up-to-date.
 The script will download all of the content of all of the repos in the organization and store them in a folder called `./archive/YYYY-MM`.

 ## Getting a Github Personal Access Token (PAT)